 Hiking up to Ijen Crater at night

 There are a few options for visiting the Ijen crater; you can either start at 2 am or 4 am to arrive at the top of the crater by daylight.
 Many travelers recommend doing the night hiking up to Ijen Crater to catch the magical blue flames or also known as blue fire.
 You must arrive at the top before sunrise at 6 am to get this.
-The hike up takes 1.5-2 hours on average and can be quite steep The good thing is, at this time, there are not many other tourists around as well.
+The hike up takes 1.5-2 hours on average and can be pretty steep.
+The good thing is, at this time, there are not many other tourists around as well.
 After being mesmerized by the blue flames enough, you can sit back at the summit and wait for sunrise, which offers another spectacular view.

 Walk around the Ijen crater rim

-You can take a walk around the rim of the Ijen crater or approach the lake, which will take about 40 minutes.
+You can walk around the rim of the Ijen crater or approach the Kawah Ijen Lake, which will take about 40 minutes.

 Where to stay near Ijen Crater

 Most travelers will choose to stay at Banyuwangi *and then head out to Ijen Crater at night or early morning, depending on which adventure you choose.
 You can also stay at the foothills of the Ijen mountain range among the coffee plantations.

 Via Banyuwangi, you can choose from all kinds of vehicles, such as 4WD (costs 55,000 Rp) or motorbike or car, to get to the starting point of the hike up to Ijen Crater.

 How to get around

-You can get around in most preferred choice, a 4WD, and for more budget, if via Banyuwangi, you may take the motorbike or car.
+You can get around in the most preferred choice, a 4WD, and for more budget, if via Banyuwangi, you may take the motorbike or car.
 After that, it is all on foot to hike up Mount Ijen to get to the crater and walk around the rim.

 Remember to bring a mask to cover your nose, as the pungent odor of sulfur may burn.

 Also, bring a warm jacket as the trek at night is cold, and the temperature may drop to 5C.